 Trampolines are a popular child’s recreation, but also a common source of severe childhood injuries.
 Trampoline owners who do not take the proper precautions like protective netting and close adult supervision exacerbate the risks.

 If your child is injured on a trampoline that is not properly equipped for safety, or while the adults responsible were not supervising, you may have a case for civil court.
 The extent of the child’s injuries and condition of the trampoline (defects could make it a product liability case) all matter when considering the case.
-In a case like this one you should consult an experienced personal injury attorney in South Bend.
+In a case like this one you should consult a South Bend personal injury lawyer.

 2. Neighbor will not return tools

 That needy neighbor who always borrows things and does not return them is on your last nerve.
 He continuously borrows your tools without giving them back, despite your many polite requests.
 What do you do?
 File a small claims suit.
 Chances are that the neighbor will give up the tools once he knows that you are serious about taking him to court.
 An attorney consult isn’t needed here.

 3. Roofer falls while making repairs on neighbor’s roof, but lands on my property

 The fall was initiated while performing work for the neighbor, so the neighbor should be liable for the injuries (covered by homeowner’s insurance).
 If the roofer sues you, however, hire a personal injury attorney to quickly extract you from the confusion.

 A personal injury attorney not only represents the victims, they are well versed in personal injury law and can apply that to removing you from a case in which you may not have fault.

 4. Ball through the window in neighborhood game